 Some network metrics are considered Key Performance Indicators (KPIs) because they are essential measures of whether the network or a specific part of the network, is performing successfully.
 Network Agents collect network KPIs for all monitored tiers, nodes, network links, and application flows.
-You can view KPI metrics for the following elements:
+You can view KPI metrics for these elements:

-Viewing Network KPIs
+View Network KPIs

-For the entire Application
+For the Entire Application

 The Network Dashboard includes Throughput, TCP Loss, and PIE charts that measure network health for the entire application.

 - Network Dashboard – The flow map shows KPIs for each link.
 Click a link to view KPI time charts and KPIs per Connection.